Portland and Orange County Employment Lawyer

 Our employment law practice works with such issues as

-• Discrimination on the basis of age, race, sex, disability or other prohibited classifications;
+- Discrimination on the basis of age, race, sex, disability or other prohibited classifications;

-• Retaliatory termination and whistleblower complaints;
+- Retaliatory termination and whistleblower complaints;

-• Unpaid overtime, wage and hour violations, or sales commission claims;
+- Unpaid overtime, wage and hour violations, or sales commission claims;

-• Disputes over sick leave, family leave, pregnancy or maternity leave, or vacation;
+- Disputes over sick leave, family leave, pregnancy or maternity leave, or vacation;

-• Independent contractor-employee classification issues; and
+- Independent contractor-employee classification issues; and

-• Negotiation and enforcement of severance agreements, non-compete commitments and trade secrets protection.
+- Negotiation and enforcement of severance agreements, non-compete commitments and trade secrets protection.

-California Employment Law
+Navigating California and Oregon Employment Law

-Employment Law under California Laws
+Employment Law under California and Oregon Laws

 Before our firm provides substantive legal advice and develops a sound strategy to address our clients’ individual employment law needs, the Law Offices of Kalab A. Honey (KAH) offers our clients a basic overview of their employment rights and obligations.
-This initial step helps our employment law clients understand that in the current litigation climate of California, the occurrence of litigation does not necessarily imply wrongdoing or illegality.
+This initial step helps our employment law clients understand that in the current litigation climate of California and Oregon, the occurrence of litigation does not necessarily imply wrongdoing or illegality.

 DFEH vs. EEOC